 Dogs are allowed on the hiking trail and campsites but not on the beach.

-There are a few rental properties who are pet-friendly, Maravilla and Beach Retreat Condos.
+There are a few rental properties that are pet-friendly, Maravilla and Beach Retreat Condos.